Events

 We hold quarterly virtual convenings, bringing together food advocates and health stakeholders to discuss current policy challenges and solutions for improving food security through Medicaid.
 All are welcome.

-We’ll preview a new MFSN guide to Food is Medicine (FIM) cost-effectiveness analysis for state governments and advocates co-developed with actuaries.
-We’ll also share insights and programmatic experience on integrative approaches to FIM, as discussed in the recently released MFSN brief on how Food is Medicine is complementary with SNAP & WIC.
+Here are the recording and slides for the Quarterly Convening on November 20, where we previewed a new MFSN guide to Food is Medicine (FIM) cost-effectiveness analysis for state governments and advocates co-developed with actuaries.
+We also shared insights and programmatic experience on integrative approaches to FIM, as discussed in the recently released MFSN brief on how Food is Medicine is complementary with SNAP & WIC.

 • Sara Teppema, President, Alta Advisers/Chief Actuary, Wildflower Health